 - Hamlet.
-King Hamlet was the first born who was a warrior king with some implication in the text that he wasn't the most likable guy; Claudius, the second born, is the smart and charming plotter.
-Claudius murders King Hamlet and Hamlet ends up trying to avenge his father's murder.
+King Hamlet was the firstborn who was a warrior king with some implication in the text that he wasn't the most likable guy; Claudius, the second-born, is the smart and charming plotter.
+Claudius murders King Hamlet and Prince Hamlet ends up trying to avenge his father's murder.

-- In Dragon Age: Origins, King Endrin's middle child murdered Trian, his elder brother, and was exiled; Bhelen, the third and youngest child is suspected of having a hand in the murder, which causes a Succession Crisis when Endrin allegedly has second thoughts before dying about putting Bhelen on the throne.
+- In Dragon Age: Origins, King Endrin's middle child was convicted of murdering Trian, the eldest brother, and was exiled; Bhelen, the third and youngest child, is suspected of having a hand in the murder, which causes a Succession Crisis when Endrin allegedly has second thoughts before dying about putting Bhelen on the throne.
 (The events are seen in more detail in the Dwarf Noble origin, with the Player Character being the middle child; Bhelen does try to manipulate the PC into killing Trian.
 Regardless of whether the PC goes along with it, Trian ends up dead, and the PC takes the fall and is exiled.)

-- Tonraq as the strong first born, and Unalaq as the smart plotting second born in Legend Of Korra.
+- Tonraq as the strong firstborn, and Unalaq as the smart plotting secondborn in Legend of Korra.
 Unalaq tricks Tonraq into getting himself banished.
-After experimenting in the Spirit World, Unalaq becomes stronger than Tonraq too and actually engages and defeats him in a proper duel.
+After experimenting in the Spirit World, Unalaq becomes stronger than Tonraq, and actually engages and defeats him in a proper duel.